-Founded in 1923, Burroughs is a coeducational, college preparatory school for grades 7-12.
+Founded in 1923, Burroughs is a coeducational, college preparatory day school for grades 7-12.
+Faculty, parents and students share a commitment to a liberal arts education which strikes a balance of emphasis among academics, arts, athletics and activities.
+Graduates enter leading colleges throughout the country.
 Our 47.5 acre campus is located in St. Louis, Missouri.

 Head of School: Andy Abbott